cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    ===================================== ===============================

 The test suite is located in the ``tests`` directory.
-For more details on these files, refer to the section :ref:`Testing with pytest`.
+For more details on these files, refer to the section :ref:`The test suite`.

 .. table:: Test suite
    :class: hypermodern-table